jergason/hourglass/README.md

 Chrome console API.
 It aggregates these times and POSTs them to a server, where you make magic happen with them.

+It uses jQuery for HTTP requests if it is defined, but you can pass in your own HTTP library if you want to use something different.

 # AN EXAMPLE

 ```javascript